osiris-ui/osiris/docs/layout.md

 # Layout

-We use a flex based grid system with 24 columns by default with a 20px gutter.
+We use a flex based grid system with 24 columns with a 20px gutter by default.

 ### Row Attributes